sourabhrustagi/eon-wallet-cursor-android/PROJECT_SUMMARY.md

 ## 📱 Project Overview

-AEON Wallet is a modern Android cryptocurrency wallet application built with:
+EON Wallet is a modern Android cryptocurrency wallet application built with:
 - **Jetpack Compose** for UI
 - **Clean Architecture** for structure
 - **MVVM Pattern** for presentation